ga-wdi-remote/js-basics-hw-drilling/README.md

 2. Run the command `npm test` from the same directory, and take a screenshot of the output in your terminal.
 3. Push your code to your fork of the class repo.
-4. File an issue on the class repo titled "YourGitHubUsername -- Week 01 Day 02".
+4. File an issue on the class repo titled "Your Name -- w01d02".

 The issue should include: